cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 use a different AES key for every client, which in the ideal cipher model leads to better concrete security {{GKWWY20}}.

-We note that for robustness, the analysis of {{BBCGGI21}} still assumes a random oracle to make the Idpf extractable.
+We note that for robustness, the analysis of {{BBCGGI21}} still assumes a random oracle to make the IDPF extractable.
+We therefore use XofTurboShake128 instead for the last level of the tree.
+It is important that XofTurboShake128 supports 16 byte seeds, as this is the seed size for the inner levels.

 While XofFixedKeyAes128 has been shown to be differentiable from a random oracle {{GKWWY20}}, there are no known attacks exploiting this difference.
-We also stress that even if the Idpf is not extractable, Poplar1 guarantees that every client can contribute to at most one prefix among the ones being evaluated by the helpers.
+We also stress that even if the IDPF is not extractable, Poplar1 guarantees that every client can contribute to at most one prefix among the ones being evaluated by the helpers.

 ## Choosing the Field Size {#security-multiproof}